Kyziridis/Neural-Network/README.md

 # Neural-Network

-This is a simple NN project written in Octave with only one hidden layer.
+This is a simple NN project written in Octave consist of only one hidden layer(simplest version of Neural-Network).
-It is for educational purposes in order for the public to understand the inside math structure of neural networks.
+It is for educational purposes in order for the public to understand the math structure behind neural networks.
 It is a university course project in Machine_Learning so it is developed without a NN-library or a toolkit.

-*I prefer Octave instead of Matlab due to it's free and stable for your PC/Laptop*
+*I prefer Octave instead of Matlab due to it is part of Gnu/fsf project and stable for your machine*

 #### Download Octave in Linux
 Open a terminal and type :